pranav-kural/threejs-spaceship/README.md

 ## Dependencies

-Only two primary dependencies are used: `three` and `gl-matrix`.
+Only two primary dependencies are used: `three` and `dat.gui`.
 These are installed via npm.

 `vite` is used for development, and is also installed via npm.